Campaign of the Month: October 2017

 An important distinction merits stating here.
 Not every Kindred in Vidal’s faction is part of his covenant, the Lancea et Sanctum.
 Although it’s true that all of his officers (seneschal, sheriff, master of Elysium, etc.) are among the Sanctified, Vidal’s administration has always made sure that members of the other covenants know that they will be treated with respect in New Orleans so long as they abide by the archdiocese’s rules.
 To this extent, even Kindred who are Anarchs can still be considered Vidal’s supporters.
 Only those who are publicly opposed to his policies or intentionally neutral in Kindred politics as a whole are considered part of a different faction.

 Antoine Savoy’s Faction: Antoine Savoy’s supporters in New Orleans are few but both avid and capable.
 The so-called French Quarter lord surrounds himself with two types of people—those who harbor some resentment towards Augusto Vidal and those who genuinely believe Savoy will make a better, less draconian prince—and prefers that those closest to him possess at least some measure of both qualities.
 Savoy’s camp is thought to include maybe two dozen vampires.
 He is, of course, always looking to draw new “believers” to his cause.
-These numbers also exclude the Sangiovanni and (so it is rumored) the Followers of Set, who are not members of the Camarilla but believe that a city ruled by Savoy will be more conductive to their interests than the current prince.
+These numbers also exclude the independent clans, most of whose are not affiliated with the Camarilla, but who believe that a city ruled by Savoy will be more conductive to their interests than the current prince.

 Baron Cimitière’s Faction: On a Kindred level, the smallest of the three major factions in New Orleans is that of Baron Cimitière.
 Although his mortal supporters are legion, Cimitière claims only a handful (less than a dozen) of undead followers, and he would have it no other way.
 In truth, Cimitière seems a little distracted by the presence of other Kindred (especially non-Vodouisant vampires) and is therefore extremely circumspect about what company he keeps and where.
 Those Kindred with whom he is comfortable, however, are treated as equals (or nearly so) and have the Baron’s true respect.